tauri-webapps/.github/profile/README.md

 Feel free to leave a star on those apps you like to see completed first.

-*There is no connection to the websites, services or the Tauri project itself - the WebApps can all to be considered unoffical.*
+Please note: *There is no connection to the websites, services or the Tauri project itself - the WebApps can all to be considered unoffical.*